 - Samba Show with Dinner

-- Guided visit of the Brazilian Iguazu National Park & Falls
+- A guided visit of the Brazilian Iguazu National Park & Falls

-- Guided visit of the Argentinian Iguazu National Park & Falls
+- A guided visit of the Argentinian Iguazu National Park & Falls

 - Brazilian BBQ dinner at Buffalo Branco

-- Guided visit of Tigre & the North Delta
+- A guided visit of Tigre & the North Delta

 - Tango lessons at La Ventana